Istanbul Airport: Background

 Atatürk Airport was one of the busiest airports in Europe.
 Since 2013, it had ranked among the five busiest airports in Europe by passenger traffic.
-In 2017, Atatürk Airport and Sabiha Gökçen, Istanbul's other international airport, handled over 100 million passengers combined.
-By comparison, the six London-area airports serve more than 150 million passengers a year, while the three Paris-area airports serve around 100 million passengers a year.
+In 2017, Atatürk Airport and Sabiha Gökçen, Istanbul's other international airport, handled more than 100 million passengers combined.
+By comparison, in 2025, the six London-area airports serve more than 175 million passengers a year, while the three Paris-area airports serve more than 110 million passengers a year.

 As Atatürk Airport was hemmed in by the city on three sides and the sea of Marmara on another, it was unable to expand to meet the growing demands placed on it.
 Sabiha Gökçen was also at capacity.
 The decision was taken to build a new airport, well away from the city to ensure ample space.

 Location

 It was decided to construct the new airport at the intersection of roads to Arnavutköy, Göktürk, and Çatalca, north of central Istanbul and between the Black Sea coast towns of Yeniköy, Tayakadın and Akpınar.
 The area is a 7600 ha region near Lake Terkos.
 Some 6172 ha of this area was state-owned forest.
 The distance between Istanbul Airport and Atatürk Airport is approximately 35 km.
 The area encompassed old open-pit coal mines, which were later filled with soil.

 According to the Environmental Impact Assessment (ÇED) report published in April 2013, there were a total of 2,513,341 trees in the area and 657,950 of them would need to be cut indispensably, while 1,855,391 trees would be moved to new places.
 However, the Ministry of Forest and Water Management claimed the exact number of trees cut and moved would only be revealed after construction was complete.